Alef-Burzmali/netbox-data-flows/README.md

 ## Getting started

-Read the [How to](docs/quick-start.md) to discover how to use the plugin.
+Read the [Quick Start tutorial](docs/quick-start.md) to discover how to use the plugin.

 ## Data model

-The data model and design's decitions can be found in the [documentation](docs/data-model.md).
+The data model and design's decisions can be found in the [documentation](docs/data-model.md).

 ## Installation and configuration